ETHZ-RobotX/smb_path_planner/README.md

 # Super Mega Bot Path Planner

-Package for path planning of Super Mega Bots for the ETH Robotics Summer School, 2020.
+Package for path planning of Super Mega Bots for the ETH Robotics Summer School.
 The package has been tested under ROS Melodic and Ubuntu 18.04.

 __Author: Luca Bartolomei__
 __Affiliation: Vision For Robotics Lab, ETH Zurich__
 __Contact: Luca Bartolomei, lbartolomei@ethz.ch__

+# TO-DO list
+This is what should be done if something changes in the software stack of the summer school.
+* Adapt the planner with the new Gazebo simulation of the SMB
+* Adapt the planner with the new controller of the SMB
+* In order to run move_base stuff, we need odometry information.
+This should be added both in the simulation and in the state estimator of the real robot.

 # Installation instructions
 Install the following packages first: